Myanmar civil war (2021–present): Battle of Laukkai

-In late November and December, the Myanmar National Democratic Alliance Army (MNDAA) closed in on Laukkai, the capital of the Kokang Self-Administered Zone.
-They seized several strategic positions from junta forces during the ensuing Battle of Laukkai.
+In late November and December 2023, the Myanmar National Democratic Alliance Army (MNDAA) closed in on Laukkai, the capital of the Kokang Self-Administered Zone.
+They seized several strategic positions from the junta forces during the ensuing Battle of Laukkai.
 MNDAA forces attacked junta bases around the city in early December.
 On 26 December, ninety junta soldiers surrendered to the MNDAA. and, two days later, the artillery shelling of Laukkai would stop as the city mostly fell under MNDAA control.
 On 5 January 2024, the MNDAA seized control of the junta battalion headquarters in Laukkai and gained full control of the city.

 A few days later, the Three Brotherhood Alliance claimed it had captured the towns of Kutkai and Theinni on 8 January after seizing junta military posts in the towns, including the headquarters of the 16th Military Operations Command in Theinni.
 On 23 January, the Tatmadaw sentenced three of the brigadier generals who surrendered at Laukkai to death and the other three to life imprisonment, under military law.

 In the wake of these gains and the fall of Laukkai, on 12 January, China announced that it had negotiated another ceasefire between the junta and the 3BA, known as the "Haigeng Agreement".
 The two sides agreed to disengage personnel and to not compromise the safety of Chinese border residents.
 However, the following day, the TNLA reported that the junta had broken their agreement with airstrikes in Lashio Township and Kyaukme Township.